pymupdf/PyMuPDF/docs/installation.rst

 Option 2: Install from Binaries
 --------------------------------
 You can install PyMuPDF from Python wheels.
 Wheels are *self-contained*, i.e. you will **not need any other software** nor download / install MuPDF to run PyMuPDF scripts.
 This installation option is available for all MS Windows and the most **popular 64-bit** Mac OSX and Linux platforms for Python versions 3.6 through 3.9.
-Since version 1.18.13, Linux ARM 64-bit architectures are also supported.
+Since version 1.18.13, Linux ARM 64-bit architectures are also supported, and since version 1.18.15, Mac OSX universal architectures, too.
 Windows binaries are provided for Python 64-bit **and** 32-bit versions.

 **Overview of wheel names (PyMuPDF version is x.xx.xx):**